Fast Payout Casinos

 In order to ensure that their sites aren’t being used to clean dirty money, to shift money secretly to people who shouldn’t have it, or to bypass sanctions or other international bans, casino sites must know who they are dealing with and they must know that they can prove they are who they say there are.

-This is also why you simply cannot receive money to some payment methods.
+This is also why you simply cannot receive money from some payment methods.
 There are technical issues with some fast casino payment methods perhaps, but the assumption from a casino site is that it ought to be paying the money back to the same account from which it received it, unless it received it from a method that can’t receive payments, in which case the casino site will usually default to paying to a bank account, or even by cheque to the address you provided when you signed up, and which, we presume, matches your ID documents.

 It is also the case that casino sites have growing responsibilities to keep their customers safe from problem gambling.
 We’ll refer to the old anarchist/anti-fascist maxim – only we can keep ourselves safe – here, but also welcome this news.
 If players want to get around self-exclusion or other restrictions on their play they need to spoof their identity, so knowing who is who, is vital.